 Proving Irresistible Impulse

-Criticism of the Test
+Criticism of the Irresistible Impulse Test

-The test was also criticized for being too narrow; like M'Naghten, the test seemed to exclude all but those totally unable to control their actions.
-Nevertheless, several states currently use this test along with the M'Naghten Rule to determine insanity, and the American Law Institute in its Model Penal Code definition of insanity adopted a modified version of it.
+The test was also criticized for being too narrow.
+Like M'Naghten, the test seemed to exclude all but those unable to control their actions.
+Nevertheless, several states use this test and the M'Naghten Rule to determine insanity.
+The American Law Institute adopted a modified version of it for the Model Penal Code definition of insanity.